 We can't wait to ride it.

 Honda says: Redesigned from the wheels up, the new Honda Gold Wing is sharper, more compact and lighter; its monumental flat six-cylinder engine now features 4-valves per cylinder and comes equipped with Throttle By Wire, 4 riding modes, Honda Selectable Torque Control and Hill Start Assist.
 The new chassis features an aluminium beam frame, double wishbone front suspension and single-sided Pro-Arm – damping is electrically adjustable, as is rear spring preload.
 An electric screen, Smart Key and Apple CarPlay are also standard equipment.
-An entirely new, third generation of Honda’s unique Dual Clutch Transmission - with seven speeds - will also be available.

 2 Model overview